System Design Space

 Both the client and the recursive resolver keep recent answers in cache so they do not have to walk the tree on every query.

-It is useful to look not only at the resolution path itself, but also at cache dynamics: record TTL, cache hit ratio, and the pressure that builds up on authoritative servers during traffic spikes or frequent changes.
+The resolution path is only half the picture.
+The other half is cache dynamics: record TTL, hit ratio, and how the pressure on authoritative servers grows during traffic spikes and frequent changes.

 DNS cache and latency dynamics under load